Eating enough calcium on the keto diet can be a tough objective, especially if you’re on the vegan keto diet or cutting out dairy.

 Is Milk Protein Really the Best Source of Essential Amino Acids?

-While milk protein (which is a mix of whey and casein proteins) does have a potent profile of essential amino acids in terms of supporting muscle building and recovery, it also can induce chronic low-grade inflammatory responses.
+While milk protein does have a potent profile of essential amino acids for supporting muscle building and recovery, it also can induce chronic low-grade inflammatory responses.

 This is especially true of low-quality milk protein supplements which, unbeknownst to consumers, are rife in the dietary supplement realm.